Truist Financial Co. (NYSE:TFC) Shares Sold by Edmond DE Rothschild Holding S.A.

-Edmond DE Rothschild Holding S.A. lowered its position in shares of Truist Financial Co.
-(NYSE:TFC – Get Rating) by 51.7% during the fourth quarter, Holdings Channel reports.
+Edmond DE Rothschild Holding S.A. lowered its stake in Truist Financial Co.
+(NYSE:TFC – Get Rating) by 51.7% during the fourth quarter, Holdings Channel.com reports.
 The firm owned 45,315 shares of the insurance provider’s stock after selling 48,597 shares during the quarter.
-Edmond DE Rothschild Holding S.A.’s holdings in Truist Financial were worth $1,950,000 as of its most recent filing with the SEC.
+Edmond DE Rothschild Holding S.A.’s holdings in Truist Financial were worth $1,950,000 as of its most recent SEC filing.

-Other institutional investors have also modified their holdings of the company.
-Cassaday & Co Wealth Management LLC acquired a new position in shares of Truist Financial in the 4th quarter valued at $254,000.
-National Pension Service increased its position in Truist Financial by 3.6% in the 3rd quarter.
-National Pension Service now owns 1,992,619 shares of the insurance provider’s stock valued at $87,615,000 after acquiring an additional 69,309 shares during the period.
-Stephens Inc. AR increased its position in Truist Financial by 6.1% in the 3rd quarter.
-Stephens Inc. AR now owns 232,952 shares of the insurance provider’s stock valued at $10,143,000 after acquiring an additional 13,348 shares during the period.
-Summit Financial Wealth Advisors LLC acquired a new position in Truist Financial in the 4th quarter valued at about $7,619,000.
-Finally, Vestmark Advisory Solutions Inc. increased its position in Truist Financial by 1.2% in the 4th quarter.
-Vestmark Advisory Solutions Inc. now owns 109,970 shares of the insurance provider’s stock valued at $4,732,000 after acquiring an additional 1,318 shares during the period.
-72.49% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Fairfield Bush & CO. acquired a new stake in shares of Truist Financial during the 1st quarter worth about $25,000.
+Armstrong Advisory Group Inc. acquired a new stake in Truist Financial during the fourth quarter worth approximately $33,000.
+Capital Advisors Ltd. LLC lifted its position in shares of Truist Financial by 462.9% during the 4th quarter.
+Capital Advisors Ltd. LLC now owns 2,263 shares of the insurance provider’s stock worth $42,000 after buying an additional 1,861 shares during the last quarter.
+Western Pacific Wealth Management LP raised its stake in Truist Financial by 56.4% during the 4th quarter.
+Western Pacific Wealth Management LP now owns 1,290 shares of the insurance provider’s stock worth $56,000 after acquiring an additional 465 shares in the last quarter.
+Finally, Glass Jacobson Investment Advisors llc purchased a new stake in Truist Financial in the fourth quarter valued at $62,000.
+72.49% of the stock is currently owned by institutional investors and hedge funds.

-Several equities analysts have issued reports on TFC shares.
-Stephens cut shares of Truist Financial from an “overweight” rating to an “equal weight” rating and set a $53.00 price objective on the stock. in a research note on Tuesday, January 31st.
-The Goldman Sachs Group dropped their price objective on shares of Truist Financial from $55.00 to $39.00 and set a “buy” rating on the stock in a research note on Thursday, March 30th.
-JPMorgan Chase & Co. dropped their target price on Truist Financial from $50.00 to $41.00 and set a “neutral” rating on the stock in a research report on Monday, April 10th.
-Piper Sandler dropped their target price on Truist Financial from $53.00 to $46.00 and set an “overweight” rating on the stock in a research report on Friday, April 21st.
-Finally, Wells Fargo & Company dropped their target price on Truist Financial from $57.00 to $54.00 and set an “overweight” rating on the stock in a research report on Monday, April 3rd.
-One research analyst has rated the stock with a sell rating, ten have given a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $46.24.
+A number of analysts have recently commented on the company.
+Keefe, Bruyette & Woods upgraded Truist Financial from an “underperform” rating to a “market perform” rating and cut their target price for the stock from $47.00 to $45.00 in a research report on Sunday, March 12th.
+Morgan Stanley cut their target price on shares of Truist Financial from $42.00 to $41.00 and set an “equal weight” rating on the stock in a report on Friday, April 21st.
+Citigroup raised shares of Truist Financial from a “neutral” rating to a “buy” rating and set a $52.00 target price on the stock in a report on Wednesday, March 15th.
+The Goldman Sachs Group cut their target price on shares of Truist Financial from $55.00 to $39.00 and set a “buy” rating on the stock in a report on Thursday, March 30th.
+Finally, StockNews.com began coverage on Truist Financial in a research report on Thursday, March 16th.
+They issued a “hold” rating on the stock.
+One investment analyst has rated the stock with a sell rating, ten have issued a hold rating and seven have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $46.24.

-Truist Financial (NYSE:TFC – Get Rating) last announced its earnings results on Thursday, April 20th.
-The insurance provider reported $1.09 EPS for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.04).
-The company had revenue of $6.15 billion for the quarter, compared to analyst estimates of $6.09 billion.
-Truist Financial had a net margin of 22.81% and a return on equity of 12.37%.
-Truist Financial’s quarterly revenue was up 15.0% compared to the same quarter last year.
-During the same quarter last year, the company posted $1.23 EPS.
-On average, analysts forecast that Truist Financial Co. will post 4.37 EPS for the current fiscal year.
+Truist Financial (NYSE:TFC – Get Rating) last released its quarterly earnings results on Thursday, April 20th.
+The insurance provider reported $1.09 earnings per share for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.04).
+The firm had revenue of $6.15 billion during the quarter, compared to analyst estimates of $6.09 billion.
+Truist Financial had a return on equity of 12.37% and a net margin of 22.81%.
+The business’s revenue was up 15.0% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.23 EPS.
+Analysts expect that Truist Financial Co. will post 4.37 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, June 1st.
-Shareholders of record on Friday, May 12th will be paid a dividend of $0.52 per share.
-The ex-dividend date is Thursday, May 11th.
-This represents a $2.08 annualized dividend and a dividend yield of 7.75%.
-Truist Financial’s dividend payout ratio is currently 46.33%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 1st.
+Investors of record on Friday, May 12th will be paid a $0.52 dividend.
+The ex-dividend date of this dividend is Thursday, May 11th.
+This represents a $2.08 dividend on an annualized basis and a yield of 7.75%.
+Truist Financial’s payout ratio is 46.33%.

 Truist Financial Corp. is a financial holding company, which engages in the provision of banking services to individuals, businesses, and municipalities.
 It operates through the following segments: Consumer Banking and Wealth, Corporate and Commercial Banking, Insurance Holdings, and Other, Treasury & Corporate.